Alstonefield (Staffordshire)

 though the Alstonefield corbel is about half the depth.

-The Moussages carving shows a pair of concupiscent or adulterous lovers about to be swallowed head-first
+The Moussages carving shows a pair of concupiscent or adulterous lovers about

 by the hellish feline.